strangerstudios/pmpro-affiliates/readme.txt

 * ENHANCEMENT: Added Delete link to Affiliates admin page.

 = .2.4.1 =
-* Replaced $wpdb->escape calls with esc_sql to avoid notice.
+* BUG FIX: Replaced $wpdb->escape calls with esc_sql to avoid notice.

 = .2.4 =
-* Fixed SQL bug that came up on some setups (typically Windows-based) where affiliates wouldn't insert.
+* BUG FIX: Fixed SQL bug that came up on some setups (typically Windows-based) where affiliates wouldn't insert.
 (Thanks, Jose Fernandez)

 = .2.3 =
-* Added affiliates link to admin bar.
+* ENHANCEMENT: Added affiliates link to admin bar.
-* Affiliate report export to CSV.
+* ENHANCEMENT: Affiliate report export to CSV.
-* Frontend report for designated affiliate users.
+* ENHANCEMENT: Frontend report for designated affiliate users.

 = .2.2 =
-* Will add a $0 invoice if someone checks out for a free level with an affiliate code set.
+* BUG FIX/ENHANCEMENT: Added a check to the notification code in the settings header so it wouldn't display NULL in the notification space if WP passes that back.
-* Added a check to the notification code in the settings header so it wouldn't display NULL in the notification space if WP passes that back.
+* ENHANCEMENT: Will add a $0 invoice if someone checks out for a free level with an affiliate code set.

 = .2.1 =
-* When checking for an affiliate id on a previous order, checking by user_id instead of subscription_transaction_id.
+* BUG FIX/ENHANCEMENT: When checking for an affiliate id on a previous order, checking by user_id instead of subscription_transaction_id.
 This means that affiliates will be given credit when users upgrade... not just recurring invoices from the original subscription.

 = .2 =
-* Now adds the affiliate id to any order after is is "added" via the pmpro_added_order hook.
+* ENHANCEMENT: Now adds the affiliate id to any order after is is "added" via the pmpro_added_order hook.
 This means that recurring payment orders will be marked with the affiliate id if you have your IPN handler, Silent Post URL, or Stripe Web Hook setup properly.
-* Affiliate codes are now linked to discount codes with the same code.
+* ENHANCEMENT: Affiliate codes are now linked to discount codes with the same code.
 If an affiliate code is passed, it will automatically use the discount code with the same value.
 If a discount code is used, it will apply the affiliate code with the same value (unless another affiliate code is already being used).

 = .1 =
 * Initial release.